UpCloudLtd/upcloud-cli/README.md

 git push --set-upstream <branch-name>
 ```

-After pushing the new branch, browse to your fork of the repository in Github and it allows you to easily create
+After pushing the new branch, browse to your fork of the repository in GitHub and create a pull request from there.
-a pull request from there.
-Once pull request is created, you can make changes to your own branch after comments &
+Once the pull request is created, please make changes to your branch based on the comments & discussion in the PR.
-discussions in the PR.
-Those additions become part of pull request once you have committed and pushed them to your branch.

 ## Releasing for beta versions